Diploma in Bookkeeping & Payroll

 • Legislative (revenue) requirements

-This programme will provide you with the knowledge, skills and competencies required to be able to fill the payroll task in a SME and/or support the payroll function in a larger organisation.
+Payroll courses like these can provide you with the knowledge, skills, and competencies required to be able to fill the payroll task in a SME and/or support the payroll function in a larger organisation.

 Assessment

-To be awarded the Diploma in Bookkeeping and Payroll you will be required to successfully complete an in-class exam for each of the two modules.
+To be awarded the Diploma in Bookkeeping and Payroll, you will be required to complete an exam for each of the two modules.

 What is a Professional Diploma?

-An IBAT Professional Diploma is a focused, short duration practical course that consolidates, upskills and/or reskills learners in a professional area.
-They are stand-alone qualifications that do not lead to an award on the National Framework of Qualifications (NFQ).
+An IBAT Professional Diploma is a focused, short-duration practical course that consolidates, upskill, and/or reskill learners in a professional area.
+It is a stand-alone qualification that does not lead to an award on the National Framework of Qualifications (NFQ).

 Possible careers within this field include: